 This option will be beneficial to view web pages like Google Sheets without separately installing the Sheets app.

-Also, it gives the ability to change Safari advanced settings for individual websites.
+Also, it gives the ability to change Safari’s advanced settings for individual websites.
 Safari applies these settings when you load that particular webpage.

 Safari Phone Settings

 Within Safari Settings iPhone, you can change the default search engine to your preferred one.
 Also, you can turn the suggestion from the search engine on Safari on and off.

 Privacy settings will help to avoid ad networks tracking your info.
 You can set the browser set up to prevent tracking all cookies.
 But certain websites require cookies, and avoiding all of them is not a good option.

 Also, you can prevent cross-site tracking.
 Cross-site tracking means collecting data from users across the websites they visit.
 It can restrict by enabling Privacy settings.
 All this can be available under the Safari settings on iPhone.

 Who doesn’t love the incognito mode?
 Private browsing will not save any browsing history, including pages, usernames, password information, etc. Safari removes everything upon closing the Private tab, including cookies.

 I would love to search for some stuff quickly without leaving any history trails.
 Because we may forget to clear history, it may cause some personal problems later.
 Hence, I prefer the Private browsing mode at certain times.

 Although text copying is similar to other browsers, it will bring up the text selector upon long-pressing a text.

 Adjust the cursors to select the text required.
 Now you can choose to Copy, Lookup, or Share… directly from the pop-up above the selected text.

 Tab management in Safari is very efficient when compared to other alternatives.
-When you tap the tabs icon, you can see all the open tabs.
+You can see all the open tabs when you tap the tabs icon.
 You can swipe to close an open tab.
 Also, one exciting feature is that you can search within the list of open tabs and close matching tabs at once.

 You can arrange and organize open tabs to suit your needs.
 It’s not possible in Chrome, though.